All cards

 Annual fee $0Welcome offer 80,000 points -

-Hilton Honors American Express Surpass CardAmexThe Surpass is the mid-tier Hilton cobrand at $150 a year, sitting between the no-fee Hilton Honors and the $550 Aspire.
+Hilton Honors American Express Surpass CardAmexThe Surpass is the mid-tier Hilton cobrand at $150 a year, positioned between the no-fee Hilton Honors and the $550 Aspire.

 Annual fee $150Welcome offer 130,000 points -